isopink/isopink.github.io/_posts/2025-04-22-Perceptron.md

 ---
 layout : single
-title : "[Implement] Perceptron to XOR"
+title : Simple perceptron implementation
 ---

 In this time, we are going to implement a few simple perceptrons to the XOR gate.
-If you need a more theoretical depth, please watch my [earlier post](https://isopink.github.io/Neural-Network/).
+If you need more theoretical depth, please look at my [earlier post](https://isopink.github.io/Neural-Network/).
+Also, I hope readers have already had a knowledge of Python and some libraries.
 The discussion will proceed in the following four parts:

-1. And Gate
+1. AND Gate

-2. Nand Gate
+2. NAND Gate

-3. Or Gate
+3. OR Gate

 4. XOR Gate